LaQuay/marcvila.me/_hackathons/mctrack-hackprague-2017.md

 > Facebook, Google, Avast, and more.
 You will have the opportunity to interact directly with these
 > companies in exchanging ideas, seeking mentorship, or impressing them with your projects.

-> Hacking starts at 09:00 AM on Saturday and end at 18:00 PM on Sunday.
+> Hacking starts at 09:00 AM on Saturday and ends at 18:00 PM on Sunday.

 ### The solution